jaybee202/mod2_project/README.md

 ## Project File Summary
+The Github repository includes the following files and folders

 - README.md - a summary repository content
 - /archived_files - includes Jupyter Notebooks of code developed but not ultimately used
 - /data - all data files pertaining to King County housing prices processed data files
 - /presentation - PowerPoint and pdf files of the final presentation
 - /project_documents - Onboarding project documents provided at the start of this project
 - /research - a map of King County zip codes
 - /step1_data_cleaning - a Jupyter Notebook (JNB) used to clean the original data
 - /step2_feature_correlation_analysis - descriptive statics analysis of the cleaned data
 - /step3_train_test_split - JNB used to split and save the train and test data
 - /step4_model_and_feature_selection - Files used to run OLS linear regression models and feature removal
 - /step5_model_testing - JNB testing the test data against the model
 - /step6_analysis - JNB used to acquire specific data points needed for the final presentation

 ## Project Members